Diana Ürge-Vorsatz: Career

-Ürge-Vorsatz has served on the Scientific Expert Group on Climate Change of the United Nation, and led work on the Global Energy Assessment of buildings.
+Ürge-Vorsatz has served on the Scientific Expert Group on Climate Change of the United Nations, and led work on the Global Energy Assessment of buildings.

-She is the vice chair of the Intergovernmental Panel on Climate Change (IPCC) Working Group III (WG III).
+She is the vice chair of the Intergovernmental Panel on Climate Change Working Group III (WG III).

 Ürge-Vorsatz was a coordinating lead author of both the Fourth and Fifth Assessment Reports (AR4 and AR5) of the Nobel Peace Prize-winning Intergovernmental Panel on Climate Change.
 The Nobel Peace Prize was awarded jointly to the Intergovernmental Panel on Climate Change and Al Gore for their efforts to bring climate change information to the public.

+Ürge-Vorsatz has been serving as Vice Chair of the Intergovernmental Panel on Climate Change since July 2023.

+Ürge-Vorsatz has played a key advocacy role in influencing international climate negotiations.
+She has advised organisations like the European Commission and the United Nations on energy efficiency and climate policy.
+Her recommendations for alleviating fuel poverty in Hungary have become a model for integrating climate and social policies globally.
+Her efforts have led to policy shifts that prioritise energy-efficient housing retrofits as a dual solution for reducing emissions and improving living conditions.